AOT-Technologies/forms-flow-ai/forms-flow-idm/keycloak/README.md

    `Client`|`formsflow-client`|`changeme`
    `Reviewer`|`formsflow-reviewer`|`changeme`

-* **NOTE: All the default configurations are imported to keycloak during the startup, so no manual changes are required at this stage.**
+* *NOTE: All the default configurations are imported to keycloak during the startup, so no manual changes are required at this stage.*

+> **Local keycloak set up is successfully completed now.
+You can skip the remaining sections in this page and continue with other installation steps.**

 ## Server keycloak setup